Homemade Pecan Fingers and M-M-M Cookies: Two Recipes Sure to Please Sweet Lovers!

 This recipe is credited to Louise Cooke and is also very buttery in flavor as well as colorful.

-1 cup butter, softened
+- 1 cup butter, softened

-1 teaspoon vanilla
+- 1 teaspoon vanilla

-1/2 teaspoon salt
+- 1/2 teaspoon salt

-1/2 cup chopped red maraschino cherries
+- 1/2 cup chopped red maraschino cherries

-1/2 cup sugar
+- 1/2 cup sugar

-2 cups flour
+- 2 cups flour

-1/2 cup chopped pecans
+- 1/2 cup chopped pecans

-Cream the butter and sugar.
+1. Cream the butter and sugar.

-Add the other ingredients mixing well after each addition.
+2. Add the other ingredients mixing well after each addition.

-Put on ungreased cookie sheet and flatten.
+4. Put on an ungreased cookie sheet and flatten.

-Bake at 375 degrees Fahrenheit for 15 to 18 minutes.
+5. Bake at 375 degrees Fahrenheit for 15 to 18 minutes.

-Let the cookies sit on the cookie sheets for a few minutes before removing to a wire rack to cool.
+6. Let the cookies sit on the cookie sheets for a few minutes before removing to a wire rack to cool.

 These cookies freeze well.

-Makes about 4 dozen cookies.
+This recipe makes about four dozen cookies.

-They are great for the holidays but also for birthdays or anytime the cookie monsters in your house desire.
+If you are in the mood, you might wish to give these buttery scrumptious cookie recipes a try.
+They are great for the holidays and birthdays or anytime the cookie monsters in your house desire.
 Who knows?
-That just might be you!
+That cookie monster just might be you!